newham/newham.github.io/_posts/2016-12-16-why-i-build-this-site.md

 ### I want to build a website myself

-### I use this blog website to share my story and knowledge with others!
+### I use this blog website to share my story and knowledge with you!